GoldenZdude/Icosikiatesimal-Color-Space/README.md

 Here is the scripts I used to test this if you want to check my work

+Generate ICOSIK colors to plot
 ```
-# Generate ICOSIK colors in .txt

 import matplotlib.pyplot as plt
 import numpy as np